 I discovered David Bohm in a little village in Italy in 2012.
 Prior to that I knew nothing of him.

-Now having just completed a film on his life, his incredible work in physics, philosophy and the nature of consciousness, the question for me is, how come I never heard about this extraordinary man and his work?
+Now having just completed a film on his life, his incredible work in the nature of consciousness and quantum physics the question for me is, how come I never heard about this extraordinary man and his work?

 Many of the questions that pre-occupied me during my formative years have since been answered by getting to know Bohm and his work, questions concerning the nature of humanity, who we are collectively, where did we come from and why science and spirituality seemed to be so far apart.